andrw-io/AssessAI/README.md

-If you want to use this code and try it out, note that you must obtain your own OpenAI API key and install the following python packages: streamlit, time, PyPDF2, re, pandas, numpy, os, openai
+If you want to use the website and try it out, note that you must obtain your own OpenAI API key and install the following python packages: streamlit, time, PyPDF2, re, pandas, numpy, os, openai